-Taking Photographs in Portrait Mode ( 🦚 )
+Taking Photographs in Portrait Mode (🤏)

-The image was removed due to copyright restrictions Use this setting when you wish to take a photograph with the subject in the foreground clearly emphasized against a blurred background.
+Use this setting when you wish to take a photograph with the subject in the foreground clearly emphasized against a blurred background.

-- By pressing the shutter button down and holding it, continuous shooting is possible. - S If the subject appears dark against a bright background, the flash will fire automatically.
+- By pressing the shutter button down and holding it, continuous shooting is possible. - If the subject appears dark against a bright background, the flash will fire automatically.

-Set the command dial to 🦠.
+Set the command dial to .

-- •If the subject's head and shoulders fill up most of the center of the viewfinder, an effective background blur can be achieved.
+- If the subject's head and shoulders fill up most of the center of the viewfinder, an effective background blur can be achieved.
 In addition, a better effect can be achieved with the subject as far away from the background as possible. - A more effective background blur can be achieved when using a telephoto lens.
-If using a zoom lens, set the lens to the telephoto setting (80mm in the case of a 35-80mm lens). - S If \$ blinks in the viewfinder, attach an external flash unit and use flash when taking the picture.
+If using a zoom lens, set the lens to the telephoto setting (80mm in the case of a 35-80mm lens).

-Taking Photographs in Landscape Mode ( )
+Taking Photographs in Landscape Mode (>>)